vicenteg/vicenteg.github.io/_drafts/exploring_a_json_file_with_drill.md

 41 rows selected (0.14 seconds)
 ```

-The output is still not exactly a neat table, but now we have 41 row instead of 1.
+The output is still not exactly a neat table, but now we have 41 rows instead of 1.
 Each row is a map, containing some of the things we want to turn into columns.

 So now we need to get into those maps.